DebComet/SkilHarvest_Crash_Course/README.md

 - Total number of items sold
 - Which item(s) is/are topsellers
 - Which Sales_rep made the highest sales
-- Which year was the highest sales made
+- I showed the year that had the highest sales

 ![assignment 8](https://github.com/DebComet/SkilHarvest_Crash_Course/assets/158510031/5d443eeb-8290-459e-a9a8-5df98a5f6dd7)